dotnet/AspNetCore.Docs/aspnetcore/razor-components/index.md

 By [Daniel Roth](https://github.com/danroth27) and [Luke Latham](https://github.com/guardrex)

-*Razor Components* is a way to build interactive client-side web UI with .NET:
+*Razor Components*, introduced in ASP.NET Core 3.0 (Preview), is a way to build interactive client-side web UI with .NET:

 * Build rich interactive UIs using C# instead of JavaScript.
 * Share server-side and client-side app logic all written with .NET.